 The Hawaii State Archives Digital Collection

-The Hawaii State Archives Digital Collection has little some information on the governors including names and dates of service.
+The Hawaii State Archives Digital Collection has some information on governors, including names and dates of service.
 Government documents also can be searched for those pertaining to the office of the governor on the Hawaii State Archives Catalog page.
 All of the documents appear to be public record but none are digitized, although instructions for obtaining the documents are available.
+Note that access to the digital collections is currently limited, as indicated on the state archives homepage.

 Idaho State Library